 It has profile pages to showcase you and your business, so be sure to fill in all your details – right at the start, you’ll need to select a time zone (because the event is international!) and pick a preferred video meeting service.
 You can use Zoom or Skype or stick to 8×8 which is the default.

-After that, use the advanced search to find other attendees who match your business interests.
+After you’ve set that up, use the advanced search to find other attendees who match your business interests.
 When you’ve found somebody you want to connect with – or if they find you – the system will automatically schedule a virtual meeting, and generate a link.
 Simply click on the link at the allotted time to speak with your new contact.
 You can keep track of your meetings using the My Schedule calendar view.

 There is more information about all of this below.

-We usually turn on the meeting platform a couple of weeks before the event, and – as planned – it is live now!
+We turn on the meeting platform about three weeks before the event.

-If you have purchased your conference ticket through our Eventbrite process, your details will be automatically imported into the MeetToMatch platform and you will receive an email notification with the log-in details.
+If you have purchased your conference ticket through our Eventbrite process, your details will be automatically imported into the MeetToMatch platform and you will receive an email notification with the log-in details when the platform is live.
 You will need this to activate your account.

 Please follow the MeetToMatch link in your log-in notification email.
 You will be taken to a screen where you will first add a password.
 Then you will be taken to the profile page where you will complete information about yourself.
 The first things you’ll need to do is select a time zone, and a preferred video meeting platform.

-You will be able to begin making meetings, which will be diarised for the week of November 9-13.
+You will be able to begin making meetings, which will be diarised for the week of the conference itself.

-If you are sure you ordered a ticket, but the MeetToMatch notification still hasn’t shown up, then please email [email protected] with your details and we’ll figure out what’s up.
+If you are sure you ordered a ticket, and the event is about to start, but the MeetToMatch notification still hasn’t shown up in your inbox, then please email [email protected] with your details and we’ll figure out what’s up.

 You will need to answer a series of questions about yourself, your company and your interests and needs.
 The more accurate you can be with these, the more useful the system will be for everyone.
 Have a photo and a company logo to hand.